-When using an agency, the schools will inform the agency of its process for managing allegations but also take account of the agency's policies and their duty to refer to the DBS as personnel suppliers.
+When using an agency, the schools will inform the agency of its process for managing allegations.
 This should include inviting the agency's human resource manager or equivalent to meetings and keeping them up to date with information about its policies.